-James Mortimer is an British artist born in Swindon in 1989.
+James Mortimer was born in Swindon, Wiltshire in 1989.
 He was educated at a Catholic School and studied sculpture at the Bath School of Art, receiving the Kenneth Armitage Prize for Sculpture, and is self taught as a painter.
 He lives and works in the UK and exhibits frequently in London.
 Below is an interview with Art Circus, where he answers questions about his approach to life and art.

 Do you come from a creative family?